HOW TO GET THE MAXIMUM FROM YOUR SPORTS NUTRITION NEEDS VIA A VEGAN APPROACH

 Artificial vitamins and supplements inhibit recovery

-The constant intake of supplements to enhance performance is something that is common nowadays.
+The constant intake of supplements to enhance performance is common nowadays.
 People who exercise feel that their body will throw out what it does not need.
-It’s quite the opposite: while water soluble vitamins and minerals do get thrown out, the fat soluble minerals do not and go straight to your fat cells, causing fatigue.
-So while the body goes through a lot of stress to recover post a workout, you are adding more stress on it to throw out stuff it has not utilized from the these supplements and inhibiting recovery post workout.
+It’s quite the opposite: while water-soluble vitamins and minerals do get thrown out, the fat-soluble minerals do not and go straight to your fat cells, causing fatigue.
+So while the body goes through a lot of stress to recover post a workout, you are adding more stress on it to throw out stuff it has not utilized from these supplements and inhibiting recovery post-workout.

 Stimulating drinks like coffee, energy enhancers fatigue you

-Lifestyle practices that help: Combat stress – I do it by meditation and yoga, get a good night’s sleep (increase melatonin, by exposing yourself to minimal light an hour before bed), get a lot of sunlight as often as you can, drink enough water and liquids to stay hydrated, do a body rub daily – to help eliminate toxins.
+Lifestyle practices that help: Combat stress – I do it by meditation and yoga, get a good night’s sleep (increase melatonin, by exposing yourself to minimal light an hour before bed), get a lot of sunlight as often as you can, drink enough water and liquids to stay hydrated, do a body rub daily, maintain sleep hygiene – to help eliminate toxins.